Reduce Hunger and Malnourishment In Your Community AND Help The Environment – In Only One Day

 Step C – Contact your friends nationwide and tell them what you did – and ask them to do it too.

-AmpleHarvest.org is a viral effort to change the way tens of millions of gardeners nationwide handle the excess food in their garden.
+AmpleHarvest.org is a viral effort to change the way tens of millions of gardeners nationwide handle the surplus food in their garden.
 In a larger sense, AmpleHarvest.org is pushing the discussion of “No Food Left Behind” – the idea that food should never be wasted.

 Be a part of that effort by reaching out to all of your friends and family nationwide and let them know that they can become the key to reducing obesity, diabetes, hypertension and other ills in their community while also helping the environment – and it won’t cost them a dime.